wuxc/pywin32doc/md/PyCFrameWnd.md

   - [ShowControlBar](PyCFrameWnd.md#pycframewndshowcontrolbar)

-    Shows a control bar.&nbsp;
+    Shows a control bar\.&nbsp;

   - [RecalcLayout](PyCFrameWnd.md#pycframewndrecalclayout)

-    Called by the framework when the standard control bars are toggled on or off or when the frame window is resized.&nbsp;
+    Called by the framework when the standard control bars are toggled on or off or when the frame window is resized\.&nbsp;

   - [GetActiveView](PyCFrameWnd.md#pycframewndgetactiveview)

-    Retrieves the active view.&nbsp;
+    Retrieves the active view\.&nbsp;

   - [OnBarCheck](PyCFrameWnd.md#pycframewndonbarcheck)

-    Changes the state of the specified controlbar.&nbsp;
+    Changes the state of the specified controlbar\.&nbsp;

   - [OnUpdateControlBarMenu](PyCFrameWnd.md#pycframewndonupdatecontrolbarmenu)